 How to Know When Renting Is the Best Option

-Let’s take a trip back into the not-so-distant past and stop in 2006.
+Let’s take a trip back into the past and stop in 2006.
 If you asked anyone you encountered whether buying a home was a good idea, they’d answer yes, unequivocally.
 They might look at you a little funny for even asking, and that’s not just because you’re transcribing their answers on your futuristic-looking tablet (can you believe the iPad didn’t even exist then?).

 Your notes on their answers might look something like this:

 - Buying a home is the ticket to the middle class!